Rising-Cloud-Examples/bp-python-task/README.md

 For detailed information on how to communicate with your application, see the docs [here](https://risingcloud.com/docs/task-api).

+If you'd like to test the deployment with Postman or Insomnia, you can do that as well.
+Open up the `requestCollection.json` file in either application.
+Modify the collection as you please, but this should give a good starting point on how you can interact with your application locally and when it is deployed.
+In Postman, the `{{host}}` and `{{auth}}` variables are set in the collection variables.
+In Insomnia, they will be imported under the Environment Overrides.

 ### Securing your App
 You can navigate to this page
 https://my.risingcloud.com/task/bp-python-flask-service/security and check